sempruijs/audio-from-yt/README.md

 # Audio from youtube

+This repo has been archived.
+The project has moved to [sempruijs/tools](https://github.com/sempruijs/tools).

 Do you want to scrape audio from a youtube video without shady websites?
 This is the place to be.